Terkwood/maze/README.md

 ## usage

-You can export the app to Mac, Win, or Linux/X11, or, if you have `godot` installed system-wide and avavailable in your path:
+You can export the app to Mac, Win, or Linux/X11, or, if you have `godot` installed system-wide and available in your path:

 ```sh
 godot